In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 2. Invest in quality pieces

 Finding quality pieces aren’t limited to normal department stores alone.
-You can find contemporary, high quality brand names and discount stores like Ross, TJ Maxx and Marshall’s.
+You can find contemporary, high quality brand names and discount stores.

 Since they purchase end-of-season extras from other stores at a lower cost, they can pass along bigger discounts to customers.

 Banana Republic is one of my favorite stores for clothes that fit immaculately well and are reasonably priced.
 Some of my other favorite places for inexpensive professional clothes, include Old Navy and New York & Company.